MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-V-Part-D-Communication-Requirements/section-423.2274.md

 (i) Discloses to the plan any subcontracted relationships used for marketing, lead generation, and enrollment.

-(ii) Record all calls with beneficiaries in their entirety, including the enrollment process.
+(ii) Record all marketing, sales, and enrollment calls, including the audio portion of calls occurring via web-based technology, in their entirety.

 (iii) Report to plans monthly any staff disciplinary actions or violations of any requirements that apply to the Part D sponsor associated with beneficiary interaction to the plan.